VigilantLizard/ERPLists/README.md

 # ERP Database
 This is a database that will update [the MFD account list](https://github.com/VigilantLizard/ERPLists/blob/main/AccountList.bin) shortly after [@ModForDummies](https:/.com/ModForDummies) updates their daily list.
 [My ERP scanner place](https://github.com/VigilantLizard/ERPScannerPlace/tree/main) uses this as an index.
 ## Groups in Database
-**NOTE:** I am currently migrating the ERP groups from my account to this GitHub list, so expect the ERP scanner script to not work correctly at times because of this.
 - [Voreblox](https://www.roblox.com/communities/34788732/x)
 - [Foxxos](https://www.roblox.com/communities/34282593/x)
 - [Nomblox Revived](https://www.roblox.com/communities/34640640/x)